Sonnet 427

 Sonnet 423

-At cryptic words they cannot comprehend
+On cryptic words they cannot comprehend,

 As Napoleon’s grenadiers once stood bemused

-By Coptic etchings strafed by Nubian winds;
+By Coptic etchings scarred by Nubian winds;

 Perhaps of curiosity alone

-They do decipher markings now unbound
+They would decipher letters, now unbound

-And raise from dark obscurity to known
+And raise from dark obscurity to known—

-A yearning deep that they may understand,
+Proud yearnings deep that they might understand,

 © Loubert S Suddaby.
 All Rights Reserved.